amushtaev/gatsby-starter-netlify-cms/src/pages/blog/how-to-select-types-of-facebook-ads.md

 ---
+focuskeyphrase: best facebook ad types
 templateKey: blog-post
 categories:
   - Facebook Ads
 categories-slug:
   - facebook-ads
 title: How to Select Types of Facebook Ads Wisely
-date: 2019-01-17
+date: 2019-01-17T00:00:00.000Z
-description: Need modify desk.
+description: Don’t know how to pick the best Facebook ad types?
+Read this guide to learn everything about the major advertising formats on the largest social network.
 featuredpost: false
 featuredimage: /img/best-facebook-ad-types-featured-image.jpg
 image: /img/best-facebook-ad-types-featured-image.jpg
+tags:
+  - Lead ads
+  - 360 videos
+  - Carousel ads
+  - Collection ads
+  - Dynamic ads
+  - Event Response ads
+  - Facebook ad formats
+  - Facebook ad types
+  - Image ads
+  - Instagram
+  - Messenger
+  - Offer ads
+  - Page Like ads
+  - Playable ads
+  - Post Engagement ads
+  - Slideshow ads
+  - Video ads
+seo_title: Guide to Choosing the Best Facebook Ad Types for Your Business
+metadescription:
+focus_keyphrase: best facebook ad types
 seotitle: Guide to Choosing the Best Facebook Ad Types for Your Business
-focuskeyphrase: best facebook ad types
-tags:
-  - brewing
-  - chemex
 ---
 <!--StartFragment-->

-<script src="https://0ec8dc1fc179467d8f9052a5df6153cd.js.ubembed.com" async></script>

 Stories have been lifting people’s minds to the celestial level throughout human history.
 And beyond a shadow of a doubt, ads are stories.
 They began alongside civilization itself.
 The first ads can be observed in ancient Egypt, Rome, and Greece.

 Storytelling on Facebook has a history as well.
 Did you know that the first type of Facebook ad was mostly used by college students for advertising parties?
 Called Flyers, these ads were launched in 2004 and cost $10 to $40.
 That year, Facebook also launched its first cost-per-click (CPC) platform, called Flyers Pro.
 The next two events determined Facebook’s fate as a marketing platform:

 **2005:** Apple and Victoria’s Secret give a significant revenue boost to Facebook.
-These corporate giants become the two biggest revenue generating advertisers. **2007:** Facebook partners with Microsoft, which becomes the exclusive provider of banner advertising on the social network.
+These corporate giants become the two biggest revenue generating advertisers.

+**2007:** Facebook partners with Microsoft, which becomes the exclusive provider of banner advertising on the social network.

 After that, the company launched Facebook Ads and Marketplace.
 They also started diversifying the methods of ad storytelling.